boazbk/tcs/lec_02_representation.md

 We can use programming languages to probe how our computing environment represents various values.
 This is easier to do in "unsafe" programming languages such as `C` that allow direct access to the memory.

-Using a simple `C` program (which you can run [here](https://repl.it/repls/FunnyTechnologicalAdministrator)) we have produced the following representations of various values.
+Using a simple `C` program we have produced the following representations of various values.
 One can see that for integers, multiplying by 2 corresponds to a "left shift" inside each byte.
 In contrast, for floating point numbers, multiplying by two corresponds to adding one to the exponent part of the representation.
 A negative number is represented using the [two's complement](https://goo.gl/wov5fa) approach.